-- permits issued for new dwellings provide for an estimated increase of 48,540 new dwellings
+- permits issued for new dwellings provided for an estimated increase of 50,876 new dwellings

-- permits for subdivision involved an estimated 35,961 new lots
+- permits issued for subdivision provided for an estimated 37,053 new lots

-- 20.3% of permits issued involved a change in land use; the resounding majority of these to a residential use.
+- 18.7% of permits issued involved a change in land use; most of these to a residential use.

 Permit applications and decisions across Victoria

-Different levels of permit activity and processing are evident between metropolitan and rural Victoria and also between the subgroups within these areas.
+Permit activity varies between metropolitan and rural Victoria and between the subgroups within these areas.

 |Total permit applications received||Total permit applications decided|